The personnel file explained

 How?
 The answer is easy:

-• Take off some workload by allowing employees to help you get the paperwork done and always up to date thanks to employee-self service
+• Take off some workload by allowing employees to help you get the paperwork done and always up to date thanks to employee self-service

 • Ensure the right people access the right information by assigning permission roles such as administrators or team managers

 • Never search in folders again!
-Store your all personnel files in a single and secure HR software
+Store all your personnel files in a single and secure HR software

 • Employee records only need to be collected once and can be easily accessed regardless of how many times they need to be retrieved

-• Stop worrying about data protection laws using GDPR compliant HR software
+• Stop worrying about data protection laws using GDPR-compliant HR software

 • Get peace of mind with secure HR software. kiwiHR keeps employee records safe by encrypting files and locking them behind another layer of security